Connor-GH/fetchme/docs/COMPATABILITY.md

 # This doc gives information as to what distros work best, work okay, and what isn't mentioned should be assumed to not work at all.

 ## Fully-working distros:
-- any Pacman-based distributions (Arch, Artix tested)
+- any Pacman-based distributions (Arch, Manjaro-ARM, Artix tested)
 - any Portage-based distributions (Gentoo tested)
+- any apk-based distributions (Alpine tested)

 ## Okay-working distros:
-(No package count but otherwise no problems):
+(No package count):

 - Debian/Ubuntu-based distros
 - Void
 - OpenSUSE
 - Solus
-- Alpine

 (no mem or disk info);
 - FreeBSD
+- OpenBSD

 ## Haven't tested (planned in the future):